Beyond Markovian: Reflective Exploration via Bayes-Adaptive RL for LLM Reasoning: How BARL Helps Generalization: A Didactic Example

 We report the results in Figure \ref{fig_example_results}, where accuracies are averaged over $50$ completions and the shadow regions are the standard deviation across $3$ independent model training runs.
-The results show that Markovian RL quickly finds and memorizes the training solutions but fails to generalize at test time.
-In contrast, Bayes-Adaptive RL increases both training and testing accuracies.
-Furthermore, its accuracy and convergence rate improve when given prior knowledge that rewarding triplets are repeated patterns, i.e., $|\mathcal{M}|=3$ with $r_{\mathcal{M}_1}(000) = r_{\mathcal{M}_2}(111) = r_{\mathcal{M}_3}(222) = 1$ and all other rewards are zero.
-This highlights the advantage of more informative candidate sets, underscoring the importance of balancing the \textit{diversity} and \textit{plausibility} of the candidates.
-Specifically, they should be diverse enough to capture test-time uncertainty, yet constrained to only the most plausible candidates to shrink the hypothesis space.
+The results show that RL quickly finds and memorizes the training solutions but fails to generalize when deployed to the evaluation tasks.
+In contrast, Bayes-Adaptive RL significantly increases the evaluation accuracies.
+Furthermore, the accuracy and convergence rate improve when given prior knowledge that rewarding triplets are repeated patterns, i.e., $|\mathcal{M}|=3$ with $r_{\mathcal{M}_1}(000) = r_{\mathcal{M}_2}(111) = r_{\mathcal{M}_3}(222) = 1$.
+This highlights the advantage of more informative candidate sets, underscoring the importance of balancing \textit{diversity} and \textit{plausibility} of the candidates.
+Specifically, they should be diverse enough to capture deployment-time uncertainty, yet constrained to only the most plausible candidates to shrink the hypothesis space.